deadpixi/dpdb/README.rst

 However, many database engines only allow certain portions of queries to be parameterized using parameter substitution.
-Often, "structural" components in a query (the names of tables, columns used for sorting, sort order, limits) cannot be substituted using the module's substitution mechanism.
+Often, "structural" components in a query (the names of tables, columns used for sorting, sort order, limits, etc) cannot be substituted using the module's substitution mechanism.
 For these sorts of situations, unsafe substitution can be used.
 Note that the name means what it says: using this form of substitution can result in SQL injection attacks, so use them wisely!